IRC with Emacs ERC and ZNC

 Finally start the service and access the web administration interface.

-• Log in with your ZNC username and password.
+https://localhost:ZNC_portin a browser. - Log in with your ZNC username and password.

 You can also set up a SASL authentication module to automatically authenticate with the IRC server using your registered IRC nick name and password.